NeverEndingFood Permaculture, Malawi (2025)

 3. Fair share of all resources

-The Nordins, joined by their daughter Khalidwe in 2001, integrate permaculture into all aspects of their life.
+The Nordins, joined by their daughter Khalidwe in 2001, integrate Permaculture into all aspects of their life.
 They created NeverEndingFood (NEF), their home in Chitedze, a small village about 30 km from the capital city, Lilongwe.
-Their home serves as a permaculture demonstration as well as a space to train interns and host visitors.
+Their home serves as a Permaculture demonstration as well as a space to train interns and host visitors.

-The advent of input-dependent, mono-culture farming on much of Malawi’s agricultural land led to an agricultural focus and dependence on maize as the primary crop.
-In spite of being blessed with a tropical climate and plentiful water, most farms now produce one maize crop a year leading to malnutrition due to the reliance on a single crop for the bulk of people’s nutritional needs.
-In line with traditional farming practices around the world, permaculture diversifies agriculture production to include local fruits and vegetables, animals and animal products, spices and fibres.
-This improves nutrition while conserving water, improving soil fertility and converting organic matter into a resource!
+The advent of input-dependent, mono-culture farming on much of Malawi’s agricultural land led to an agricultural focus and dependence on maize as the primary crop, which isn’t native to Malawi.
+In spite of being blessed with a tropical climate and plentiful water, and indigenous biodiversity, most people now produce primarily one maize crop a year, leading to malnutrition due to the reliance on a single crop for the bulk of people’s nutritional needs.

 Food for Thought

-What indigenous species do YOU know where YOU are?
+• What indigenous species do you know and use where you are?

-How are the global, industrialized food and agriculture systems influencing food production in your area?
+• How are the global, industrialized food and agriculture systems influencing food systems in your area?

 Contact Information